 Veronica Flores serves as CEO of Community Health Councils, an organization with a mission to promote social justice and achieve equity in community and environmental resources to improve the health and well-being of under-resourced populations.
 For the past 25 years, Ms. Flores has held executive positions in the private and nonprofit sectors as well as having a long history of active participation as an activist, volunteer, board member, and community leader on issues related to equity, poverty, sustainability and immigration.
 Her experience working to improve the health and well-being of low income communities has focused on public health and policy, community development, social innovation, and strategic and business planning.
 Prior to coming to CHC, she was the President of Triple Notion, a consultant group providing strategic leadership and capacity building to non-profits, public health agencies, and start-ups seeking to scale multi-cultural initiatives, programs, and social businesses while increasing financial sustainability.
 She is also an Adjunct Associate Professor at the University of Southern California – Sol Price School of Public Policy, and has authored and co-authored several journal publications.

-Laura got her start in the private sector working as a film and television executive and producer after receiving her B.A. from the University of Rochester, New York.
+Laura got her start in the private sector working as a film and television executive and producer after receiving her B.A. from the University of Rochester.
 In 2001, she launched her own web-based small business.
 Building on her years of community service, she was elected to the Glendale City Council in 2009, served as Mayor from 2011-2012 and was re-elected in 2013.

 Laura has been active in local government for years, working to build a more sustainable future for all communities.
 She served for seven years on the Board of Directors of the Metropolitan Water District of Southern California.
 She is a Past President of the Independent Cities Association, was a Hollywood-Burbank Airport Commissioner, and a Board Member of the Southern California Association of Governments where she was a member of the Energy and Environment Committee.
 Laura also spent five years on the Glendale Design Review Board.